BenKaehler/readytowear/README.md

 ## How to use the readytowear collection

+**NOTE:** *The readytowear collection currently only includes taxonomic weights generated for 16S rRNA gene sequence data using the Greengenes reference database trimmed to the V4 domain using primers 515f and 806r.
+Hence, the collection currently does not include weights for other marker genes or other 16S rRNA gene domains.
+We will accommodate these others needs in future releases, and encourage community contributions (contribution instructions coming soon).
+In the mean time, if you use non-V4 or non-16S rRNA gene data and wish to use bespoke classifiers, assemble your own custom taxonomic weights with q2-clawback as described [here](https://forum.qiime2.org/t/using-q2-clawback-to-assemble-taxonomic-weights/5859)*

 q2-feature-classifier is a plugin for [QIIME 2](https://qiime2.org/), and hence QIIME 2 must be installed to use.
 Before beginning this tutorial, install and activate your QIIME 2 environment.

 Clone readytowear to get started: